 Conclusion: The impact was calculated based on potential commercial or residential uses.
 As shown in the table above, there is adequate capacity for either use type.
+The City has existing water lines installed at this location.

 Sanitary Sewer Impacts - South Plant WWTP